spiral/docs/docs/en/component/data-grid.md

 ### Grid Schema

-Grid Schema is the object which describes how the data selector should be configured based on user input.
+Grid Schema is an object which describes how a data selector should be configured based on user input.
 Use `Spiral\DataGrid\GridSchema`:

 ```php